cerner/fhir.cerner.com/content/dstu2/medication-statement.md

     x-xss-protection → 1; mode=block
 </pre>

-The `etag` response header indicates the current `If-Match` version to use on subsequent updates.
+The `ETag` response header indicates the current `If-Match` version to use on subsequent updates.

 ## Update

-Update the status of a MedicationStatement, only completed status is supported.
-The medicationReference field must refer to a contained Medication where the code field is populated with the current medication code; it may not be changed.
+Update a MedicationStatement.

     PUT /MedicationStatement

+_Notes_

+* The only supported change is to update the status to `completed`.

 ### Headers